-How, exactly, do elected officials “pick their voters,” as the president claimed?
+But how, exactly, do elected officials pick and choose their voters?
 Their main tactic is as simple as it is unfair.
 By redrawing the borders of electoral districts, members of a given political party can cram the opposition’s supporters into as few precincts as possible—thus grabbing a disproportionate amount of power.

-Today, we call this tactic “Gerrymandering.”
-It's named after a man who helped make the Bill of Rights happen, a one-time Vice President, and the only signer of the Declaration of Independence who's buried in Washington D.C.
+The tactic gets its name after a man who helped make the Bill of Rights happen, a one-time vice president, and the only signer of the Declaration of Independence who's buried in Washington, D.C.

 Elbridge Gerry was born on July 17, 1744.
 He was a native of Marblehead, Massachusetts, and both his parents were linked to the merchant business.
 Gerry took up the trade in 1762 and became an exporter of cod (a profitable fish upon which countless fortunes have been built).

 At age 28, he won a seat on the colony’s general court, where he’d come to share Samuel Adams’s revolutionary rhetoric.
 In 1776, Gerry joined the Continental Congress in Philadelphia.
 Throughout his tenure there, Gerry demanded pay raises for patriot troops, earning him the nickname “soldier’s friend.”
-The merchant’s integrity was widely admired, even by John Adams (a notoriously hard person to impress). “[He] is a man of immense worth,” wrote the future President.
+The merchant’s integrity was widely admired, even by John Adams (who was notoriously hard to impress). “[He] is a man of immense worth,” wrote the future president.
 “If every man here was a Gerry, the liberties of America would be safe against the gates of Earth and Hell.”

-In 1787, with the war long over, Gerry took part in the Constitutional Convention.
+In 1787, with the war over, Gerry took part in the Constitutional Convention.
 The importance of his presence cannot be understated.
 After all, it was he who moved to include a Bill of Rights—an idea that his colleagues shot down.
-Five days after the proposal, the newly completed constitution was ready to be signed.
-Since a Bill of Rights was nowhere to be found, Gerry—along with just two other delegates who made it to the end of the Convention—withheld his signature.
+Five days after the proposal, the newly completed Constitution was ready to be signed.
+Since a Bill of Rights was nowhere to be found, Gerry—along with just two other delegates who made it to the end of the convention—withheld his signature.